cyph/burner-sdk/README.md

-# @cyph/sdk
+# @cyph/burner-sdk

 ## Overview

-The Cyph SDK allows third-party services to initiate new Cyph sessions.
+The Cyph Burner SDK allows third-party services to initiate new Cyph Burner sessions.

 The core functionality is to create an ephemeral encrypted text chat link that can be shared with two parties.